duinomaker/HexoBlog/source/SF-LF/notes/3/index.md

 ## Options

-Sometimes, an operation is not valid, such as taking the first element out of an empty list; in such cases, we could create a new datatype “wrapping around” the original type `T`, with two constructors `Some T` and `None`, together with a function for unwrapping.
+Sometimes, an operation is not valid, such as taking the first element out of an empty list; in such cases, we could create a new data-type “wrapping around” the original type `T`, with two constructors `Some T` and `None`, together with a function for unwrapping.

 Coq doesn’t have a built-in boolean type, any inductive type defined with exactly two constructors are considered a boolean; the    guard is considered true if it evaluates to the first constructor and false if it evaluates to the second.

 ## Partial Maps

-Partial maps are constructed similar to lists, with an “empty” constructor and the other constructor taking an id, a value, and the rest of the partial map(also a partial map).
+Partial maps are constructed similar to lists, with an “empty” constructor and the other constructor taking an id, a value, and the rest of the partial map (also a partial map).
 Updating a partial map can be achieved by simply adding a record to the front; the new record shadows the original one.